 LISTENING SPACE AND TALKING CIRCLES

 Through our Listening Space and Talking Circles Project we aim to offer a targeted and supportive response for parents and young people.
-We work with partner agencies to identify those who may not otherwise be able to access psychotherapy and mental health support or be unaware that they can access this help through our service.
+We work with partner agencies to identify those who may not otherwise be able to access psychotherapy and mental health support or who may be unaware that they can access this help through our service.

-We are delighted to have received funding from the Coronavirus Community Support Fund, distributed by the National Lottery Community Fund to deliver this work over a six-month period.
+In 2020 we received funding from the Coronavirus Community Support Fund, distributed by the National Lottery Community Fund to deliver this work over a six-month period.
 We are currently seeking additional funding, so that we can continue to offer targeted longer-term support related to the impact of covid-19.

 We provide parent support sessions with an experienced and qualified psychotherapist.
-The current focus is on the impact of Covid-19 on their role as a parent, their own mental wellbeing and the impact on their children and family.
+The current focus is the impact of Covid-19 on their role as a parent, their own mental wellbeing and the impact on their children and family.
 It is regular support, planned to fit in with working and family life.
 We will provide specific mental health support for specific issues for some parents and some broader and shared support for groups of parents and workers with similar and shared needs.